vipul2802/o365hq.com/content/services/SharePoint Online and Office 365 Apps Customization.md

 +++
-title = "SharePoint Online and Office 365 Apps Customization" description = "Customization and branding of SharePoint and other cloud services." date = 2019-08-14
+title = "SharePoint Online and Microsoft 365 Apps Customization" description = "Customization and branding of SharePoint and other cloud services." date = 2019-08-14

 [taxonomies]
-products = ["Office 365"]
+products = ["Office 365", "microsoft 365"]
 types = ["Implementation"]

 [extra]